 Recovery of the public water system after an emergency may take longer than a week.
-Your emergency supply should get you through the immediate aftermath so you can focus
+Your emergency supply should get you through the immediate aftermath so you can focus on other needs.

 You need at least two gallons per person per day for seven days minimum.
 Don't forget pets.